benhicks2/tt-scraper/README.md

 - `blade_tt11`
 - `blade_megaspin`

 This will populate the corresponding collection (rubbers or blades) with the data, or update the existing values.
+Optionally, run the `scrape.sh` script to run all 4 spiders as well.

 ### Flask server
 ```